protonemedia/laravel-form-components/README.md

 </x-form-group>
 ```

-When you're not using target binding, you can use the `default` attribute the mark a radio element as checked:
+When you're not using target binding, you can use the `default` attribute to mark a radio element as checked:

 ```blade
 <x-form-group name="notification_channel" label="How do you want to receive your notifications?">